Bacolod City Western Visayas, Philippines Travel Guide

 Dedicated nightclubs are limited.
 Some bars on Lacson Street transform into dance venues on weekends, offering opportunities for dancing.

-Lacson Street serves as the main area for bars and pubs, with a variety of options from informal pubs to more upscale lounges, good for a casual night out.
+Lacson Street serves as the main region for pubs and bars, with a variety of options from informal pubs to more luxurious lounges, good for a casual night out.

 Many restaurants and cafes on Lacson Street remain open late.
 Some KTV (karaoke) bars operate until early morning, a popular Filipino entertainment form.